 As we’re currently staying with Steve’s family in Newcastle (2 hours north of Sydney) we spent the first few days staying in Sydney in an airbnb before we jumped on the train and headed to the smaller beach city of Newcastle.

 Get $76 Off Your First Airbnb Booking

 Here’s some of the immediate things we’ve noticed since we arrived back in Australia just one week ago.

 When you can pretty much get the whole of ALDI to yourself in Australia!

 I know most British expats will say that English supermarkets are way better than they are in Australia because there’s so many more to choose from, but for us, we’ve always thought the opposite.

-I always raved about ALDI to my brother in England and although he wasn’t convinced by it, we decided to continue shopping there when we moved back for six months.
+I’ve always raved about ALDI to my brother in England and although he wasn’t convinced by it, we decided to continue shopping there when we moved back to England for six months.